 The IoT connectivity is managed by the TechBubble IoT JumpWay, an IoT PaaS I have developed which primarily, at this point, uses secure MQTT protocol.
 Rules can be set up that can be triggered by sensor values/warning messages/device status messages and identified known people or intruder alerts.
 These rules allow connected devices to interact with each other autonomously, providing an automated smart home/business environment.

-During the development phase, 4 A.I. solutions have been used and tested before settling at the current solution.
-Initially the recognition and identification took place directly on the camera devices.
+During the development phase, 5 A.I. solutions have been used and tested before settling at the current solution.

 - The first solution was to use OpenCV and Haarcascades with an Eigenfaces model, users could upload their training data which was sent to the device via MQTT for training.
 This solution was good as a POC, but identification was not accurate enough.
 The solution has now been opened up as an example for the IoT JumpWay Developer Program.
 (See links below).